-Students pursuing a doctor of dental medicine degree within the UNLV School of Dental Medicine receive extensive hands-on and technologically-advanced simulation training during the four-year program, and will log 5,010 pre-clinical and clinical contact hours.
+Students pursuing a doctor of dental medicine degree within the UNLV School of Dental Medicine receive extensive hands-on and technologically-advanced simulation training during the four-year program, and will log 5,010 pre-clinical, didactic, and clinical contact hours.

-UNLV Dental will be flexible in the graded requirements for prerequisite coursework if an applicant attends a school that made system-wide grading changes.
-For instance, UNLV Dental will accept pass/fail grades for spring 2020 coursework if the course was changed due to COVID-19.
-However, if students have the option of pass/fail or grades, UNLV Dental prefers students to take the course option with a letter grade.
+UNLV Dental Medicine will be flexible in the graded requirements for prerequisite coursework if an applicant attends a school that made system-wide grading changes.
+For instance, UNLV Dental Medicine will accept pass/fail grades for spring 2021 coursework if the course was changed due to COVID-19.
+However, if students have the option of pass/fail or grades, UNLV Dental Medicine prefers students to take the course option with a letter grade.

 Students should describe how COVID-19 impacted their preparations of applications to dental school up to this point.
 Each dental school will determine how the responses will be considered as part of their admissions processes.
 You may update the text at any time prior to submission.